Photos

 Mother: Elizabeth Freeman

 * Henry is usually listed with the middle name Dayton.
 However, I can find no evidence in contemporary records that he ever used a middle initial or name.
+My guess is because he had a grandson named Henry Dayton Dunham, that a past researcher made the assumption that they had the same name.

 In September 1818, Henry and Sarah sold their land in Woodbridge.
 In 1819 20,22, they moved to Wayne County, Indiana.
-Some sources indicate that they moved to Indiana from Ohio 19 or New York 21, which may be an indication that they lived in one or both of those states briefly in the late 1818 or 1819.
+Some sources indicate that they moved to Indiana from Ohio 19 or New York 21, which may be an indication that they lived in one or both of those states briefly in late 1818 or 1819.
 Given that, he was probably the tailor named Henry Dunham who appeared on New York City's 1819 jury census.
 There he was listed at 8 Leonard Street and was adjacent to "Widow White", who was probably his wife's aunt Rachel Ellison White.
-After moving to Wayne County, Indiana, they lived in Wayne Township, probably in the city of Richmond.
+After moving to Wayne County, Indiana, they lived in the city of Richmond in Wayne Township.
 Henry was a tailor and had a shop in Richmond at the corner of Pearl and Front streets.
 In 1822, Henry served as a trustee for the city of Richmond 20.
 Henry was last found in November 1831, when he was living in Richmond and dissolved a tailor business he had with his son Alanson.
 He died before October 2, 1833, when his sons John and Alanson were appointed administrators of his estate.
 In August 1834, John and Alanson indicated they were having a public sale of items from his estate.
 He apparently died from cholera 21.
-There must have been a cholera epidemic at the time, because the newspaper from Richmond, Indiana reported that almost everyone that died in the town during the fall of 1833 died from cholera.
+There must have been a cholera epidemic at the time, because the newspapers from Richmond, Indiana reported that almost everyone that died in the town during the fall of 1833 died from cholera.

 Henry married Sarah "Sally" Ellison circa 1794.
 She was born on December 8, 1777 in New York City, New York 22.
 She died on August 19, 1864 in Centerville, Wayne Co., Indiana 22.

 The names of Sarah's parents are currently unknown, but an educated guess is that they were John Ellison Jr. and Phebe Coddington.
+They were likely the parents of two children: Sarah Ellison (who married Henry Dunham) and Mary Ellison (who married Henry's brother Amos Dunham).

 Sarah wrote her will on September 22, 1845, in which she only described her children Aziel [Azel] and Elanson [Alanson].
 She acknowledged having lived with, and been supported by, her son Elanson for the previous nine years.
 Her will was proven on September 16, 1864.
 Sarah was living with her son Alanson's family in 1840 and 1850.
-In 1860, she was living with her daughter Elizabeth.
+In 1860, she was living with her daughter Eliza

 They had the following children:

-1 Elizabeth Dunham was born on January 3, 1797 in Woodbridge, Middlesex Co., New Jersey.
-She died on February 2, 1864 in Center Twp., Wayne Co., Indiana.
+1 Elizabeth "Eliza" Dunham was born on January 3, 1797 in Woodbridge, Middlesex Co., New Jersey.
+She died on December 26, 1863 in Centerville, Wayne Co., Indiana 23.

 She married first William Pugh on March 20, 1822 in Wayne Co., Indiana 3.
 (He was born on May 7, 1796 11 and died on June 3, 1829 11 in Centerville, Wayne Co., Indiana.
 He is buried in the Old Centerville Cemetery, Centerville, Wayne Co., Indiana.)